 One winter's evening news reached us that our rivals were about to make a raid upon us under cover of night, and that they proposed coming by the little-used plank bridge, so as to escape our notice.
-This bridge lay almost out of the town, and consisted of a single broad piece of wood without a rail, erected for the good of the town clerk, who lived just opposite to it.
-We proposed to hide ourselves among the bushes on our side of the stream, and make an unexpected attack upon the invaders as they crossed.
-As we started, however, I bethought me of an ingenious stratagem which I had read of as being practiced in the German wars, and having expounded it, to the great delight of my companions, we took Mr. Chilling foot's saw and set off for the seat of action.
+This bridge lay almost out of the town, and consisted of a single broad piece of wood without a rail, erected for the good of the town clerk, who We proposed to hide ourlived just opposite to it. selves among the bushes on our side of the stream, and make an unexpected attack upon the invaders as they crossed.
+As we started, however, I bethought me of an ingenious stratagem which I had read of as being practiced in the German wars, and having expounded it, to the great delight of my companions, we took Mr. Chillingfoot's saw and set off for the seat of action.